Dr-H-L/HuaLin/publications.md

 ### Conference Symposium
 >
 > - Lin, H., Washburn, I. J., Cox, R., Sahbaz S., & Greder, K. (November, 2020).
 Snyder’s Children’s Hope Scale: Evidence for use in a Latino Sample.
-Paper was presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations, Virtual conference due to COVID-19.
+Paper was presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations, Virtual conference.
 >
 > -  Sahbaz S., Cox, R., Lin, H., Washburn, I. J., & Greder, K. (November, 2020).
 Pediatric Psychological Stress Scale: Evidence for use in a Latino Sample.
-Paper was presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations, Virtual conference due to COVID-19.
+Paper was presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations, Virtual conference.
 >
 > -  Cox, R., Sahbaz S., Lin, H., Washburn, I. J., & Greder, K. (November, 2020).
 Fear of Deportation Scale: Evidence for use in a Latino Sample.
 Paper was presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations, Virtual conference.
 >
 > -  Lin, H., Sahbaz, S., Nolasco, H., Anderson, M., & Cox, R. (November, 2019).
 Cognitive Functioning, Fear of Deportation, Stress, and Hope in Latino Immigrant Youth.
 Paper was presented in a paper symposium at the 2019 annual conference of the National Council on Family Relations, Fort Worth, Texas.
 >
 > -  Washburn, I. J., Lin, H., Sahbaz S., Greder, K., & Cox, R. (November, 2020).
 Positive Youth Development Caring Scale: Evidence for use in a Latino Sample.
-Paper was presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations, Virtual conference due to COVID-19.
+Paper was presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations.
 >
 > -  Anderson, M., Sahbaz, S., Lin, H., Nolasco, H., & Cox, R. (November, 2019).
 Depression, Fear of Deportation, Stress, and Hope in Latino Immigrant Youth.
 Paper was presented in a paper symposium at the 2019 annual conference of the National Council on Family Relations, Fort Worth, Texas.
 >